SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## Steps

 [Steps](https://cucumber.io/docs/gherkin/reference/#steps) happen one after the other sequentially.
 It's a bit more like you're the user clicking through the form.
 They can let you do things like download a file or make sure an user input invalidation message appears.
-If you change the order of the questions, even if you don't change any variable names, you'll have to update the tests.
+If you change the order of the questions, even if you don't change any variable names, you may have to update these types of steps to change their order to match the new order of the screens.

 Note: `When`, `Then`, `And`, and `Given` at the beginning of sentences can all be used interchangeably.
 It doesn't matter which you use.